Orientation (Agents of S.H.I.E.L.D.): Part one

-Enoch, an alien, leads a team of commandos to apprehend Coulson and his team after they were framed for the attempted assassination of General Talbot.
-While Fitz is left behind, the rest are taken to an unknown location.
+Enoch, an alien, leads a team of commandos to apprehend Phil Coulson and his team after they were framed for the attempted assassination of General Glenn Talbot.
+While Leo Fitz is left behind, the rest are taken to an unknown location.
 A white monolith transports them to an outpost in an unknown region of space, where a group of scavengers are under attack from aliens they call "roaches."
-One of the scavengers, Virgil, tries to explain their situation to Coulson, but is quickly knocked out by Mack.
-After they reunite with Yo-Yo and Simmons, Coulson finds an old postcard in Virgil's jacket.
-Virgil recognises each of the S.H.I.E.L.D. agents when he regains consciousness.
+One of the scavengers, Virgil, tries to explain their situation to Coulson, but is quickly knocked out by Alphonso "Mack" Mackenzie.
+After they reunite with Elena "Yo-Yo" Rodriguez and Jemma Simmons, Coulson finds an old postcard in Virgil's jacket.
+Virgil recognizes each of the S.H.I.E.L.D. agents when he regains consciousness.
 As he begins to explain that he studied their history, he's suddenly killed by one of the roaches.
-While Daisy saves the team, May is injured and sees Deke, another scavenger.
+While Daisy Johnson saves the team, Melinda May is injured and sees Deke Shaw, another scavenger.
 May attacks him but is overpowered.
 He ties her up and implants a device called a "metric" into her wrist.

-The team finds May's jacket and realise the outpost appears to be a human colony.
+The team finds May's jacket and realize the outpost appears to be a human colony.
 They find a computer, only to trigger an alarm that sends a team of Kree Reapers to their whereabouts.
-The Kree take Daisy, Coulson and Simmons to a prison, while Mack and Yo-Yo are tied up and tortured.
+The Kree take Johnson, Coulson and Simmons to a prison, while Mack and Yo-Yo are tied up and tortured.
 Deke shows up at the prison with May, and convinces the Kree to let them hand over their prisoners to him.
 Deke tells them Virgil hired him to swap out the team's metrics so the Kree wouldn't notice them.
 With Virgil dead and the team unable to cover what he's owed, Deke attempts to leave, but May grabs one of Deke's gadgets he used against her earlier to pin him to a wall.

-May and Simmons follow Deke's directions to a ship that could send a message to Fitz to rescue them, Daisy heads off to find Mack and Yo-Yo, and Coulson stays behind to get information out of Deke.
-Daisy frees Mack and the two set out to save Yo-Yo.
-Gradually, all of them come to realise that the monolith didn't take them into space, but to a future where the Earth has been destroyed, and the outpost is all that remains of humanity.
+May and Simmons follow Deke's directions to a ship that could send a message to Fitz to rescue them, Johnson heads off to find Mack and Yo-Yo, and Coulson stays behind to get information out of Deke.
+Johnson frees Mack and the two set out to save Yo-Yo.
+Gradually, all of them come to realize that the monolith didn't take them into space, but to a future where the Earth has been destroyed, and the outpost is all that remains of humanity.
 Mack finds a message on the postcard reading "Working on it - Fitz".